Travel & Reimbursement Procedures

 Gratuities: Tips should never exceed 20% of the service charge (minus tax).
 Any portion of a tip over 20% is not payable or reimbursable by Stanford.
 If you tip over 20% when using the Pcard, you will need to reimburse Stanford for the additional tip amount.
 20% tips should not be given for deliveries.

 A Department purchasing credit card is available for making purchases under $5000.
 Please check with E-IPER staff for allowable expenses on the purchasing card.
-To clear charges made with the department card or to obtain reimbursement, please provide receipt, business purpose for the expense, attendee list for meal purchases, travel and reimbursement expense form and the budget to use (if applicable).
+To clear charges made with the department card or to obtain reimbursement, please provide receipt, business purpose for the expense, attendee list for meal purchases, travel and reimbursement expense form and the account to use (if applicable).

-Student related expenses are not allowed on the Pcard.
+Travel and certain student related expenses are not allowed on the Pcard.
 The Pcard is meant for program purchases, business meal, or purchases for events.

 ***Airfare, Hotel, and Car rental must be done though the Stanford Travel booking channels***